RMHogervorst/blog/content/post/2020-09-25-running-an-r-script-on-a-schedule-docker-containers/index.md

 <!-- content -->
 In this tutorial/howto I show you how to run a docker container on a schedule on gitlab.

 Docker containers are awesome because, once made, they run everywhere!
-It does not matter what type of computer^[Though I believe there is a problem with ARM based vs other CPU's]. you have.
+It does not matter what type of computer *(Though I believe there is a problem with ARM based vs other CPU's)*. you have.
 Once I build a container you can run my container on a linux box, windows machine or mac.
 This is also why people love containers for production, you can finally truly pick up a container from development and hand it over to production.

 Thanks to the massive work by [the rocker team](https://github.com/rocker-org/rocker) we have containers ready that 'just work' with R, there are